nick-poole/nextmetro/README.md

 - Modular structure for future expansions (favorites, auth, DB support)
 - Designed for dark mode and mobile-first layouts

+### Station Selector

+Includes a fully loaded `<Select>` dropdown of all WMATA station codes and names, ordered by official station code (e.g. A01, A02, etc).

+This select will later be wired to trigger real-time train data queries for the selected station using the WMATA API.

+Future roadmap may include:

+- Grouping by Metro line
+- Dual dropdowns (Line → Station)
+- Favorite station support
+- Typeahead or search input

 ---

 ## Dev Notes

 ### 6/11/25

+- feat: add station select dropdown with full station code list

 - feat: add NavBar and HeroBanner components
   - Implement a sticky NavBar and rotating HeroBanner with local image support, overlay text, and Material UI theming.